 Refer to adult dosing.

-Children 6 to <12 years: 0.25% solution: Instill 2 to 3 sprays in each nostril no more than every 4 hours for ≤3 days.
+6 to 12 years: 0.25% solution: Intranasal: Instill 1 to 3 sprays in each nostril every 4 hours as needed

 For intranasal use only.
 Blow nose to clear nostrils before use; spray or drop solution into each nostril while gently occluding the other.
 Wipe nozzle clean after each use.

 Store at 20ºC to 25ºC (68ºF to 77ºF); protect from light.

 Alpha1-Blockers: May diminish the vasoconstricting effect of Alpha1-Agonists.
 Similarly, Alpha1-Agonists may antagonize Alpha1-Blocker vasodilation.
 Monitor therapy

 AtoMOXetine: May enhance the hypertensive effect of Sympathomimetics.
 AtoMOXetine may enhance the tachycardic effect of Sympathomimetics.
 Monitor therapy

 Cannabinoid-Containing Products: May enhance the tachycardic effect of Sympathomimetics.
 Exceptions: Cannabidiol.
 Monitor therapy